Vegan Cheeseburger Recipe (Healthy & Delicious)

 Then, add onions and garlic, sautéing until fragrant.

-Subsequently, add the mushrooms and cook until tender and moisture evaporates.
+Subsequently, add the mushrooms and cook until tender and the moisture evaporates.

 In the meantime, mash the black beans in a large bowl until slightly chunky.